Senhaji-Rhazi-Hamza/1001_codes_python/1001_codes_Python/README.md

 -each Readme of exercice start by "#open" to say that im still working on and i havent finished or "#closed" to say that i have finished working on that project

+-because im writing on vim and sometimes i need mathematical notation that i d'ont find, i will use for the exercices the notations specified in the files Notations.txt (that does not concern the exercices ALGEBREA--> CH1,CH2)
 ############################################################################################

 ###########################